 If you have any animals at your house, spend some time with them.
 Cuddle your cat or go on a hike with your dog.

 And if you don’t (but do like animals), go to a nearby animal shelter.
 If you find an animal you like, you can ask to hang out with it.

 And who knows?
 Maybe you’ll even end up getting a furry companion!

 Animals can be a great form of therapy because they are so innocent and pure.
 They are very forgiving, provide an endless amount of love, and have zero judgment.

 Something we all need when we aren’t feeling our best.

 12. Cry it out

 Sometimes you just need a good cry session to let everything out.
-I definitely feel better after I cry things out for a little bit.
+I definitely feel better about myself after I cry things out for a little bit.

 13. Break/Punch something